|FDSN code||ZI (2001-2005)||Operated by||University Montpellier II (UM2 UMSF France)|

 |Digital Object Identifier (DOI)||https://doi.org/10.7914/SN/ZI_2001|

 Guilhem BARRUOL (2001): Polynesian Lithosphere and Upper Mantle Experiment (PLUME).
 International Federation of Digital Seismograph Networks.
-Other/Seismic Network.
+Dataset/Seismic Network.
 10.7914/SN/ZI_2001

 Loading data availability information...